Zurich: Events

-Zürich was one of six venues of the 1954 FIFA World Cup and one of eight venues of the UEFA Euro 2008.
+Zurich was one of six venues of the 1954 FIFA World Cup and one of eight venues of the UEFA Euro 2008.
 The Euro 2008 games were held in the Letzigrund Stadium.
 Work on the new Letzigrund was completed in exceptionally quick time and the stadium opened in August 2007 just one year after the demolition of the old arena.

-Zürich hosted the UCI Track Cycling World Championships six times at the Oerlikon Velodrome.
-The first time was in 1929 and the last time in 1983.
+Zurich has hosted the UCI Track Cycling World Championships six times at the Oerlikon Velodrome.
+The first event was in 1929 and most recently in 1983.

-Since 2013, the international Openair Literatur Festival Zürich takes place annually in Zurich, presented by Literaturhaus Zürich and Kaufleuten.
+Since 2013, the international Literaturfestival Zürich takes place annually in Zurich, presented by Literaturhaus Zürich and Kaufleuten.

-Zürich also hosted the 1998 World Ice Hockey Championships.
-The city previously co-hosted the 1953 and 1939 editions.
+Zurich hosted the 1998 Men's Ice Hockey World Championships.
+The city previously co-hosted the 1953 and 1939 championships.

-Zürich was also host to the 2012 Men's World Floorball Championships.
-This was the first time the event had been held in Zürich.
+Zurich was also host to the 2012 Men's World Floorball Championships.
+This was the first time the event had been held in the city.